bajicdusko/bajicdusko.github.io/_posts/2017-06-08-simplified-fragment-management.markdown

 date: "2017-06-08 10:03"
 categories: [android]
 tags: [android, fragment, fragmentmanager]
-twitter_excerpt: "EasyFragmentManager is basically a wrapper around FragmentManager and exposes 'add', 'replace', 'popUp', 'onBackPressed' and 'getCurrentFragment' methods.
-EasyFragmentManager assumes that..."
+twitter_excerpt: "SimpleFragmentManager is basically a wrapper around FragmentManager and exposes 'add', 'replace', 'popUp', 'onBackPressed' and 'getCurrentFragment' methods.
+SimpleFragmentManager assumes that..."
 ---
 Handling fragments(lifecycle) in android app was complicated from the beginning.
 Nowadays, a lot of internal bugs is fixed, but still there is a general negativity